 Miami is a city that takes its sandwiches seriously.
-Go beyond fast food to discover some of the best Miami sandwich shops (and restaurants and coffee shops with great sandos on the menu)—you’ll thank us when you’re scarfing down that baguette from late-night favorite La Sandwicherie after a long night of boozing.
+We didn’t put Little Havana’s famous Cubano on the map for nothing.
+Go beyond fast food to discover some of the best sandwich shops in Miami (and restaurants and Miami coffee shops with great sandos on the menu)—you’ll thank us when you’re scarfing down that baguette after a late night of boozing in South Beach.

 Best sandwich shops in Miami

 Wynwood’s only Cuban restaurant has found its niche, catering to hipsters and out-of-towners with inexpensive sandwiches made with buttery Cuban bread that are piled high with pork, croquettes and all sorts of fillings.
 The steak sandwich and frita (Cuban hamburger) are perennial favorites.
 Lunch specials are generous and appealing, but not as tempting as stopping by the walk-up window for an afternoon cortadito.

 Second only to Pizza Rustica for late-night bingeing, South Beach’s original gourmet sandwich bar caters to a fabulous mix of clubbers, drinkers, limo drivers and tattoo artists, along with anyone else who appreciates a well-made prosciutto and mozzarella, ham and turkey, or veggie sandwich on a fresh baguette.